Do you still need us? Or could a robot create engaging, share-worthy content at a much more affordable price?

 Natasha Lomas at TechCrunch took one such tool, Articoolo, for a spin back in 2016: “Fans of cryptic crosswords, who relish the mental adrenaline kicks they get from being forced to slalom from cliché to climax, with precious little in the way of linkage, may also be unlikely appreciators of the robot oracle’s semantic gaps.
 Normal, average readers, however, will struggle to locate much in the way of sense.”

-AI Can’t Completely Replace High-Quality Content Marketing Written By Humans
+AI Can’t Completely Replace High-Quality Copy Written By Humans

 Whether you’re running a newspaper or a B2B blog, nuanced subject matter requires a human writer.
 That’s because AI has some significant issues, according to John A. Tures, a professor of political science at LaGrange College.
 In particular, AI doesn’t understand things like satire or mistakes.